opendatacube/datacube-core/docs/ops/indexing.rst

         latitude: -0.00025
         longitude: 0.00025

+More detailed information on the structure of a product definition document can be found :ref:`here <product-doc>`

-A set of example Product definitions are supplied in ** add in link here ** `docs/config_samples/dataset_types` to cover some common Geoscience Australia and other Earth Observation Data.
+A set of example Product definitions are supplied `here <https://github.com/opendatacube/datacube-core/tree/develop/docs/config_samples/dataset_types>`_ to cover some common Geoscience Australia and other Earth Observation Data.

 Loading Product Definitions
 ---------------------------